theseus-os/Theseus/README.md

 To view the documentation in a browser on your local machine, run:
 `make view-doc`

+To view the documentation of a specific architecture, set ARCH.
+For example:
+`make view-doc ARCH=aarch64`

 ## IDE Setup
 Our personal preference is to use Visual Studio Code (VS Code), which has excellent, official support from the Rust language team.
 Other options are available [here](https://areweideyet.com/), but we don't recommend them.